-The prices securities marked KCPP-U-A have a major impact on changes in the value of the Fund's assets.
-A change in the market value of the concerned security by +/-1% would result in a change of the Fund's investment value in the amount of approximately +/-BAM 1,715.

-The Fund manages the market (price) risk on the basis of the diversification of its investment portfolio.
+Prices of securities marked BVRU-R-A have a major impact on changes in the value of the Fund's assets.
+A change in the market value of the concerned security by +/-1% would result in a change of the Fund's investment value in the amount of approximately +/-BAM 5,687.
+The Fund manages the market (price) risk through diversification of its investment portfolio.